zalando/zappr/README.md

 HOST_ADDR=https://<your-app-name>.localtunnel.me/
 npm run all

-# you may ommit GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET if exported to regarding shell environment variables earlier
+# you may omit GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET if exported to regarding shell environment variables earlier
 ~~~

 Go to `https://<your-app-name>.localtunnel.me` and do things :)